 A good screencast should not contain any user interface elements that could distract the viewer from the main task at hand.
 For instance, e-mail alerts, IM message windows, blinking icons, the time on the menu bar or even a provocative desktop wallpaper are all distractions in a screencast.
 Such distractions inadvertently make the screencast less effective since the viewer's focus keeps shifting to those distractions.

-How should you keep your viewer's focus on the important parts of the screencast?
+How do you keep your viewer's focus on the important parts of the screencast?

-Terminate or hide any application that might cause a window to pop-up on your screen.
-It is best to turn off applications that have periodic or asynchronous notification mechanisms such as e-mail clients, newsreaders or backup software.
+Terminate or hide any program that might cause a window to pop-up on your screen.
+It is best to turn off any program that has a periodic or asynchronous notification mechanism such as an e-mail client, a newsreader or a backup software.

-Choose a plain wallpaper that would not distract the viewer.
-Use the usual layout for the application instead of your own custom layout since it might confuse the viewer.
-This includes keeping the default set of toolbars and icons for the application.
+Choose a simple wallpaper that would not distract the viewer.
+Also, it is best to use the usual layout for a program instead of your own custom layout since it might confuse the viewer.

-Capturing distractions in a screencast also makes it harder to do future edits.
+Capturing distractions in a screencast also makes it harder to future edits.
 For instance, if you had captured the clock on the menu bar it would be impossible to seamlessly redo only that portion of the screencast since the clock on the menu bar would show different times.
 NARROW FOCUS should always be used when you are doing MULTIPLE PASSES to allow seamless composition of different recordings.

-However, sometimes you do want to capture the clock: to give the viewer a sense that time has passed.
+Nonetheless, sometimes you do want to capture the clock: to give the viewer a sense that time has passed.
 For instance, if you are capturing a process such as saving a huge image file that takes a long time to complete, you might actually pause the recording and then resume it after the file has been saved.
 Capturing the time will allow the viewer to infer that the screencast has been paused halfway and that it is not running in actual time.

-Figure 7 shows examples of things that you should avoid in a screencast:
+Figure 6 shows examples of things that you should generally avoid in a screencast:

-- 1. Displaying too many icons on the menu bar.
+- 1. Displaying too many icons on the Apple menu bar.
 None of the icons are actually relevant to this particular screencast. - 2.
 Capturing the clock even though it is not necessary for this screencast. - 3.
 Capturing the pop-up notification as the screencaster's music track changes.

-Figure 7: Distractions to avoid while doing a screencast.
+Figure 6: Distractions to avoid while doing a screencast.

-FOCUSED VIEW helps the viewer focus on the pertinent portion of the screen.
-NARROW FOCUS helps maintain the viewer's focus on the main idea of your screencast instead of the little distractions on your screen.
-This being said, it is neither necessary nor feasible to eliminate all distractions.
+With BOUNDED VIEW you are already helping the viewer focus on the pertinent portion of the screen.
+With NARROW FOCUS you help maintain the viewer's focus on the main idea of your screencast instead of the little distractions on your screen.
+It is unnecessary - nor feasible - to eliminate all distractions.
 Fortunately, the viewer can always replay a screencast, to re-watch the portions where his attention was distracted.